Complementary cooperation, minimal winning coalitions, and power indices: Concluding Remarks

+(i) Although complementary cooperation is an extremely popular phenomenon, as argued in the introduction part of this paper, the first possible applications and case studies of C-WMMG are likely to come from team sports, because the cooperation of players in team sports is largely pure complementary, and evaluation of players (and benchwarmers in particular) is also meaningful in both theory and practice.
+This topic falls into the fields of contest theory, and more generally sports economics \cite{dbsb06,hh08,s03}.
+For instance, our theory, along with more future in-depth studies, may help people rank the NBA players, evaluate the benchwarmers, and select the MVP more objectively.
+We know that NBA player trading is a huge market, our theory may also be helpful in advising team managers on how to trade players more efficiently.

-{\bf ACKNOWLEDGMENTS.} The authors would like to thank Prof. Zhi Jin for hosting a wonderful seminar, in which the authors got the initial ideas of this paper.
-They also thank Dr. Jian Tang for pointing out a critical mistake in a first version of this paper, and Prof. Jenn-hwan Wang for introducing us the concept of virtual integration.
+{\bf Acknowledgements.} The authors would like to thank Prof. Zhi Jin for hosting a wonderful seminar, in which the authors got the initial ideas of this paper.
+They thank Dr. Jian Tang for pointing out a critical mistake in a first version of this paper.
+Thanks also go to Prof. Xiuli Chao, Xin Chen, Chengzhong Qin, for helpful discussions and suggestions.
+They are also grateful to an anonymous referee for really valuable and detailed helps on significantly improving the presentation of this paper (in particular, reference \cite{ab03} was informed by him/her).